adfinis/foreman-yml/README.md

 ### Configuration

-Root node of YAML is allways `foreman`.
+Root node of YAML is always `foreman`.
 You can find an configuration example under `config/example.yml`